mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 <a name="000"></a>
 ##### 0:00 start of recording

 [I want to] say something a little bit more about the subject I talked about yesterday.
-The subject was, "You must know that first, there, in [zazen](glossary#zazen), the right [dharma](glossary#dharma) is manifesting itself, and that from the first, [dullness](glossary#dullness) and [distraction](glossary#distraction) are struck aside."
-I would like to explain a little more about same subject, from a different angle today, because this is very important characteristic of the zazen we do, which is called [shikantaza](glossary#shikantaza).
+The subject was, "You must know that [just] there, in [zazen](glossary#zazen), the right [dharma](glossary#dharma) is manifesting itself, and that from the first, [dullness](glossary#dullness) and [distraction](glossary#distraction) are struck aside."
+I would like to explain a little more about same subject from a different angle today, because this is a very important characteristic of the zazen we do, which is called [shikantaza](glossary#shikantaza).

 Briefly speaking, I told you yesterday and the day before yesterday: if you do zazen even for a moment, you become [Buddha](glossary#buddha).
 This was the first impression for me when I was at [Eiheiji](glossary#eiheiji) monastery, listening to a lecture given by [Hashimoto Roshi](glossary#hashimoto-roshi).
-I didn't understand the meaning, but I was moved very much by this point.
-If you sit down, if you do zazen, shikantaza, even for a moment, you become Buddha.
+I didn't understand the meaning, but I was moved very much by this point: if you sit down, if you do zazen, shikantaza, even for a moment, you become Buddha.
 I accepted it, totally – no question.
-I think now, I was lucky. *[Mild laughter.]* I was lucky, anyway.
+I think now, I was lucky. *[There is some mild laughter.]* I was lucky, anyway.
 If I had a big head, I couldn't accept it.
-But anyway, I accepted it, totally.
+But I accepted it, totally.
 I was a lucky guy.

 ##### 2:33

-Particularly [with regard to] to [dullness](glossary#dullness) and [distraction](glossary#distraction): dullness and distraction here are meant to exemplify all kinds of [delusion](glossary#delusion).
-But according to [Abhidharmakosha](glossary#abidharmakosha), dullness and distraction are just two of the delusions.
-You can find dullness and distraction, two of the delusions according to the list in the Abidharmakosha.
-Thirty-seven and thirty-eight say, dullness – in [Sanskrit](glossary#sanskrit), [styāna](glossary#styāna), this is dullness.
-The translation says: torpor, or stiffness, or obduracy.
-And [sterility], indifference.
-And *[unintelligible]* ... languor, torpor, sloth.
-(Transcriber’s Note: also, lethargy.) ...
-And the other one is distraction; they present it in [Sanskrit](glossary#sanskrit) as [auddhatya](glossary#auddhatya) – that means restlessness, or agitation; restlessness of mind, recklessness, or frivolity, et cetera.
+Particularly [with regard to] to [dullness](glossary#dullness) and [distraction](glossary#distraction):

+Dullness and distraction here are meant to exemplify all kinds of [delusion](glossary#delusion).
+According to the [Abhidharmakosha](glossary#abidharmakosha), dullness and distraction are just two of the delusions.
+You can find dullness and distraction, two of the delusions according to the list [of dharmas] in the Abidharmakosha.
+Thirty-seven and thirty-eight say, dullness [and distraction].

+[Dullness] in [Sanskrit](glossary#sanskrit) is [styāna](glossary#styāna).
+The translation says: torpor, stiffness, or obduracy ... indifference.
+And *[unintelligible]* ... languor ... sloth.

+And the other one is distraction: they present it in [Sanskrit](glossary#sanskrit) as [auddhatya](glossary#auddhatya) – that means restlessness, or agitation; restlessness of mind, recklessness, or frivolity, et cetera.

 But in Fukanzazengi, the dullness and distraction mentioned by [Dogen](glossary#dogen) are meant to exemplify all kinds of [delusions](glossary#delusion).
 So, if you do shikantaza, not only dullness and distraction, [but] all kinds of delusions drop off from the first.
 This is shikantaza.

 ##### 6:00

-First let me say a little bit about the meaning of ... dullness and distraction.
+First let me say a little bit [more] about the meaning of ... dullness and distraction.
 Broadly speaking, dullness and distraction are the state where the mind acts reactively, like the swing of a pendulum.
 The body and mind lose [their] state of equilibrium ... in a state of either distraction or dullness, just like a pendulum.

-So it is represented as [kon-san?] in Japanese.
-[Kon?] is dullness, [san?] is distraction...
+It is represented as *konsan* in Japanese. *Kon* is dullness, *san* is distraction.

-The structure of the Chinese letter [kon] consists of two parts: one is bottom, the second is the sun.
-The sun sinks or sets at the bottom: the complete darkness.
-So [kon] or dullness means the state which the mind becomes gloomy and doesn't work, as if the sun sets and the surroundings completely become dark.
-That is the meaning of [kon], dullness.
+The structure of the Chinese letter *kon* consists of two parts: one is bottom, the second is the sun.
+The sun sinks or sets at the bottom: complete darkness.
+So *kon* or dullness means the state which the mind becomes gloomy and doesn't work, as if the sun sets and the surroundings completely become dark.
+That is the meaning of *kon*, dullness.

-[San] is distraction.
+*San* is distraction.
 Distraction is a state where the mind is annoyed with troublesome [things], and is [indeterminate].
-So distraction, broadly speaking, means ... relative understanding: various relative understandings, relative views, relative thoughts, or worldly thoughts.
+So distraction, broadly speaking, means ... relative understanding: various relative views, relative thoughts, or worldly thoughts.
 Worldly thoughts means to understand or view something in the [dualistic](glossary#dualistic) world.

 So if you understand something in the [dualistic](glossary#dualistic) world ... whatever kind of idea or view you can get, it's a cause of distraction.
 For instance, good or evil, or neutral; or hard practice, easy practice, or so-so.
 Whatever kind of idea you get in the dualistic world, it all becomes a cause of distraction.

 ##### 10:27

-There are many types of [zazen](glossary#zazen) in this world, but broadly speaking, let me say, maybe three types of zazen.
+There are many types of [zazen](glossary#zazen) in this world, but broadly speaking, let me say [there are] maybe three types of zazen.

 One type of [zazen](glossary#zazen) is that by zazen, we try to remove weeds on the ground, and reach certain stages of "no weeds" perfectly.
 By [this] zazen, at any cost we struggle for weeding out and making the whole world perfectly clean.
 But that is nothing but resting weeds.
 Resting weeds are temporary, for a certain period of time.
-So, someday weeds come back, come up – because you cannot destroy weeds.
+So, someday the weeds come back, come up – because you cannot destroy weeds.
 Weeds are nothing but being – just like your existence.
 Weeds, flowers – beautiful flowers, ugly flowers, many kinds of flowers – as long as flowers exist in this world, immediately there are weeds.

 But actually, in the [dualistic](glossary#dualistic) world, we don't like weeds.
 So, with hatred, we try to cut them down.
-But while you maintain ... hatred ... by the hatred, maybe you can cut them down.
+While you maintain ... hatred ... by the hatred, maybe you can cut them down.
 But it is not completely removing the weeds from the human world.
-Sometimes, somewhere, weeds come up.
+Sometime, somewhere, the weeds come up.

 ##### 13:36

 We can see this kind of practice in the human world – for instance, within business circles.
 [If] you want to learn a business – restaurant or whatever – you have to develop business.
 You want to be successful in running the business.
 So usually, in the common sense, we really struggle toward being successful in the business.
 Whatever happens ... removing the weeds and gaining the flowers ... in order to be successful in the business, we struggle for our lives, and reach the other shore.
 We can do this.

-So, if you struggle with wholeheartedness, with your effort, you can do anything.
+If you struggle with wholeheartedness, with your effort, you can do anything.
 If you risk your life, you can do anything.
 You can reach the other shore.
 But, if you reach the other shore, that is [not] the final goal, because ... the other shore is also a part of transiency.
 So the goal you have reached is no longer [the] goal.
 Immediately, you have to go [back to] the first step, you have to do something from now.
 Do you understand?
 This is very clear; this is human life.
 We do this.

 So immediately, your goal completely goes far from you.
-That's why the moment that you reach the goal, immediately you don't feel satisfied, that's why you want to do something more.
+That's why the moment that you reach the goal, immediately you don't feel satisfied; that's why you want to do something more.
 So that desire is infinite; just like snowballing.
 And then finally, we have to die.
-And then, death waits for you.
-That's all.
-This is very common.
-Very common.
+And then, death waits for you; that's all.
+This is very common, very common.
 But I don't know whether it is a real way or not.

 ##### 16:42